 Dough (Day 2)

 - Remove poolish from refrigerator and allow to come to room temperature, about 1 hour.
-With the poolish still in the bowl of a stand mixer, add the remaining water and mix by hand.
+With the poolish still in the bowl of a stand mixer, add the remaining lukewarm water (80-90F) and mix by hand.
 Fit the mixer with a dough hook and turn on medium.
-Slowly add flour and mix until dough is smooth and elastic, scraping down the flour on the sides with a spatula as needed, 5-8 minutes.
+Slowly add flour and salt and mix until dough is smooth and elastic, scraping down the flour on the sides with a spatula as needed, 5-8 minutes.

 - Remove dough from bowl and knead by hand, 2 minutes.
 Flip the bowl over top of the dough and allow to rest for 20 minutes; you will notice the gluten is stronger after the rest.
 Divide the dough into 3 equal pieces, roughly 270g each.
 Knead into a taut ball before placing in a lightly oiled bowl or proofing container, seam-side down.
 Cover the bowl with a lid or saran wrap and place in the refrigerator to cold ferment for another 18-24 hours.